-- 1. Purchase or sell commodities, commodity contracts (except in conformity with regulations of the Commodities Futures Trading Commission such that the Fund would not be considered a commodity pool), or oil and gas interests or real estate.
+1. Purchase or sell commodities, commodity contracts (except in conformity with regulations of the Commodities Futures Trading Commission such that the Fund would not be considered a commodity pool), or oil and gas interests or real estate.
 Securities or other instruments backed by commodities are not considered commodities or commodity contracts for purposes of this restriction.
 Debt or equity securities issued by companies engaged in the oil, gas, or real estate businesses are not considered oil or gas interests or real estate for purposes of this restriction.
-First mortgage loans and other direct obligations secured by real estate are not considered real estate for purposes of this restriction. - 2.
-Make loans, except to the extent the purchase of debt obligations of any type are considered loans and except that each Fund may lend portfolio securities to qualified institutional investors in compliance with requirements established from time to time by the SEC and the securities exchanges on which such securities are traded.
+First mortgage loans and other direct obligations secured by real estate are not considered real estate for purposes of this restriction.

+2. Make loans, except to the extent the purchase of debt obligations of any type are considered loans and except that each Fund may lend portfolio securities to qualified institutional investors in compliance with requirements established from time to time by the SEC and the securities exchanges on which such securities are traded.

-- 3. Issue securities senior to its stock or borrow money or utilize leverage in excess of the maximum permitted by the 1940 Act, which is currently 33 1/3% of total assets (including 5% for emergency or other short-term purposes). - 4.
-Invest more than 25% of the value of its assets in a particular industry (except that U.S. government securities are not considered an industry). - 5.
-Act as an underwriter except to the extent the Fund may be deemed to be an underwriter when disposing of securities it owns or when selling its own shares. - 6.
-Except as may be described in the Prospectus, purchase securities on margin.
+3. Issue securities senior to its stock or borrow money or utilize leverage in excess of the maximum permitted by the 1940 Act, which is currently 33 1/3% of total assets (including 5% for emergency or other short-term purposes), and this restriction shall not prohibit a Fund from engaging in options transactions and other derivatives transactions, reverse repurchase agreements, purchasing securities on a when-issued, delayed delivery, or forward delivery basis, or short sales in accordance with its objectives and strategies

-The term Prospectus as referenced in restriction 6 includes this SAI.

-INVESTMENT POLICIES
+4. Invest more than 25% of the value of its assets in a particular industry (except that U.S. government securities are not considered an industry).

+5. Act as an underwriter except to the extent the Fund may be deemed to be an underwriter when disposing of securities it owns or when selling its own shares.

+6. Except as may be described in the Prospectus and SAI, purchase securities on margin.